kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 # Preprocessing Thread

 ## 1. Buffer Management and Updates
-To train the LSTM with enough data, I implemented a rolling buffers to constantly keep an instance of latest 10seconds of 14 * 256 frames of eeg raw data with preprocessing and extracted features for the 10 seconds of raw data.
+To train the LSTM with enough data, I implemented rolling buffers to constantly keep an instance of latest 10seconds of 14 * 256 frames of eeg raw data with preprocessing and extracted features for the 10 seconds of raw data.
 To understand how the cleaning and extraction happens, we need to be familiar with how and why.

 ### Buffer Initialization
 - **File**: `stream_data.py`